-If you found the situation where The nearby device is discovered, but I can’t share files, documents to it. that cause Move the devices closer together and try sharing again. because If the devices are too far apart, nearby sharing won’t work.
+If you found the situation where The nearby device is discovered, but I can’t share files, documents with it. that causes Move the devices closer together and try sharing again. because If the devices are too far apart, nearby sharing won’t work.

 Nearby Sharing slow data transfer

-Again if you Devices are not on the same WiFi network and nearby sharing using Bluetooth to send and receive files this will cause Slow Transfer rate because as we know Bluetooth is generally slower than Wi-Fi.
-So we recommend Connect both Devices on same WiFi network while using nearby sharing feature.
+Again if your Devices are not on the same WiFi network and nearby sharing using Bluetooth to send and receive files this will cause a Slow Transfer rate because as we know Bluetooth is generally slower than Wi-Fi.
+So we recommend Connect both Devices on the same WiFi network while using the nearby sharing feature.

-Also Microsoft Recommend while using nearby sharing feature make sure The network connection profile is set to Private on both devices.
+Also, Microsoft Recommends while using the nearby sharing features make sure The network connection profile is set to Private on both devices.
 To check the network connection profile, select the Start button> Settings > Network & Internet > Status, then select Change connection properties and look at the setting under Network profile.

 Windows didn’t display nearby sharing notifications

 Again if you Didn’t see any nearby sharing notifications while sending or receiving files.
 First of all Try to resend the File again and check it works if it doesn’t ” on the device you’re sharing to, select action center on the right side of the taskbar and check for the notifications there.
 In some cases, notifications appear in the action center, but not on your screen.
 For example, this can happen if the focus assist is turned on.